FAQ - Frequently Asked Questions

 Processing time for desired dyeings: approx. 3 weeks (also depends on the quantity of the ordered dyeing).

 Order process: You contact me by PN or by mail (firstname.lastname@example.org).
 For the processing of the desired colour I need a photo, a concrete description or any other medium that reflects your idea of the planned colouring.

 Please plan enough yarn for your project!
-(It is hardly possible to find the exact colour of the already dyed strands for a further strand.
+(It is hardly possible to find the exact colour of the already dyed skeins for a further skein.
 Most of my colours I mix together myself).

 After dyeing I will contact you by mail and send you a photo of the dyed skeins.
 You will give me your address for billing and shipping.
 After receipt of payment I send the goods.